collocations.org

 ancient bronze ritual vessels

-bronze, glass, pottery, silver, wooden
+bronze, ceramic, glass, pottery, wooden, etc.

-VERB + VESSEL
+VERB + vessel

 fill

-VESSEL + VERB
+vessel + VERB

 contain sth